Aaronontheweb/InMemoryCQRSReplication/README.md

     .WithFallback(DistributedPubSub.DefaultConfig());
 ```

 When this is used in combination with Akka.Cluster.Sharding the split brain resolver guarantees that no entity in a `ShardRegion` will be unavailable for longer than the split brain resolver's downing duration.
-This works
+This works because whenever an unreachable `ShardRegion` node is DOWNed, all of its shards will be automatically re-allocated onto one or more of the other available `ShardRegion` host nodes remaining in the cluster.
+It provides automatic fault-tolerance even in the case of total loss of availability for one or more affected nodes.

 ### Trading Services Domain
 The write-side cluster, the Trading Services are primarily interested in the placement and matching of new trade orders for buying and selling of specific stocks.